Jonah-coder36/airbnb-clone-project/README.md

 ###  Importance of identifying design properties
 Identifying the design properties of a mock-up design is essential in ensuring a successful, user-centered, and efficient design process.
 It’s a foundational step that bridges creativity with execution, ensuring the final product is both beautiful and functional.
+# Project Roles and Responsibilities
+1. Project Manager: is the strategic leader who connects the technical and business sides of a software project.
+They ensure that the right product is built the right way, by the right people, at the right time.
+2. Frontend Developers:
+3. Backend Developers:
+4. Designers:
+5. QA/Testers
+6. DevOps Engineers
+7. Product Owner
+8. Scrum Master